MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Write-Output.md

 be written, `"Home directory: $HOME"`.

 By default, `Write-Output` enumerates through collections provided to the cmdlet.
-However, `Write-Host` can also be used to pass collections down the pipeline as a single object with the **NoEnumerate** parameter.
+However, `Write-Output` can also be used to pass collections down the pipeline as a single object with the **NoEnumerate** parameter.

 ## EXAMPLES